ishakkutlu/AI-Driven-Forecasting-System/README.md

  - **Metrics & interpretability**
   RMSE to assess errors in real-world units (domain-level interpretability).
-  SMAPE as the main reporting metric, also expressed as Accuracy (100 − SMAPE) for clear comparison and communication.
+  SMAPE as the main reporting metric, also expressed as accuracy (100 − SMAPE) for clear comparison and communication.
   Additional stability indicators such as NRMSE and seed-based CV/IQR included to reflect consistency rather than isolated peak scores.

 ---

 ## 📊 Real-World Impact

-- **High accuracy & decision support**
+- **Actionable accuracy & decision support**
-  Forecast accuracies ranged from ~65% to ~99% (SMAPE), delivering actionable insights for both national and regional allocation decisions.
+  Forecast accuracies up to 97% (SMAPE), delivering actionable insights for both national and regional allocation decisions.

-- **Simplicity with real-world impact**
+- **Practical by design**
   Forecasts relied only on the banknote demand series itself — no external variables required.
   This made the system easy to set up and directly usable in practice, while still achieving high accuracy.

-- **Longer-term planning**
+- **Supports both short-term response and long-term planning**
   Produced 12-month forecasts with confidence intervals, helping decision-makers prepare for seasonal patterns.
   Ongoing train/validation/test monitoring ensured reliability and strengthened confidence in forecasts used for cash management planning.

-- **Operational & policy relevance**
   Supported not only cash logistics but also upstream needs such as banknote production, supply chain preparation, and long-term stock management.
-  As circulation volume drives monetary liquidity, forecasts offered critical input for monetary policy.

 **Neural networks consistently outperformed SARIMA, ensuring higher reliability across denominations and scales.**